PDXostc/rvi_v2x_firmware/field-support-manual.md

 A steady green light likely indicates that the signal quality is not sufficient to register and attach to the desired network operator.

-> Please note: A bug currently exists in the driver that can produce a state
-> where the LEDs are not updated with the correct frequency if the host has not
-> actively communicated with the board for some time.
-Until this issue is resolved,
-> the host should use a scripted means of occaisionally contacting the V2X control
-> port.
-The distro built for Smart Cities contains a work around service for this
+> Please note: A bug existed in a previous firmware revision in the driver that can produce a state where the LEDs are not updated with the correct frequency if the host has not actively communicated with the board for some time.
+Until this issue is resolved, the host should use a scripted means of occasionally contacting the V2X control port.
+The distro built for Smart Cities contains a work around service for this issue.
-> issue.

 If the lights are not visible, the device may be in a low power state.
-Pressing the button for 1 second should boot the V2X into high power for 60 seconds.
+Pressing the button for <5 seconds should boot the V2X into high power for 10-60 seconds.

 ### Smart Cities Application